kuldipmaharjan/ImageViewerPCF/README.md

 6. For now the only required parameter is **placeholder** and **fileFieldName**. **placeholder** is tied to the text field hosting the pcf control.
 Make sure to hide the label for best results. **fileFieldName** is the File Type Field's logical name that you need to populate
 7. Save and Publish the form changes
 8. Enjoy this new feature upon navigating to the respective entity record's form

-## Features
-- Display multiple images on any CRM Records' forms
-- Upload image(s) via default file selector dialog or simply drag and drop image or group of images
-- Navigate the images using arrow keys from keyboard, or on screen arrow keys, or by directly clicking on thumbnails
-- Download specific image directly from the control
-- Delete specific image directly from the control
-- All image data are bundled and stored on the configured File column

 ## Current Limitations
 - Current iteration has the max upload size of 12MB due to latest CRM webapi requiring chunking when retrieving bigger files (> 16 MB).
 This issue will be eliviated in next iteration upon which the max upload size will be 1GB